marcidy/exiting_arduino/docs/source/start_from_ide.rst

 I'm on a linux machine so `/home/marcidy/arduino-1.8.10` are the path to the arduino builder tool.
 This tool is a program that comes with the arduino IDE to collect information about the code you want to compile.
 It uses information from things you've set in the IDE (like the board) and libraries installed through the IDE.

-I'm going to skip this tool in this section since the goal of this tutorial is to not use arduino tools, but there's a more in-depth explanation here: :ref:`arduino-builder`
+I'm going to skip this tool in this section since the goal of this tutorial is to not use arduino tools, but there's a more in-depth explanation here: :ref:`arduino_builder`

 Command Line Compilation
 ========================
-At this stage we have a valid C++ file output from :ref:`arduino-builder` preprocessing the sketch.
+At this stage we have a valid C++ file output from :ref:`arduino_builder` preprocessing the sketch.

 I've expanded the next lines to split out all the options passed to avr-g++.